leggedrobotics/RaiSimUnity/README.md

 ### Development

 We strongly recommend to use JetBrain's Rider IDE and Unity Rider Editor package >= 1.1.2 for development.

-See [Wiki doc](https://github.com/eastskykang/raisimUnity/wiki/Unity-with-Rider) for more details.
+- See [Wiki doc](https://github.com/eastskykang/raisimUnity/wiki/Unity-with-Rider) for more details.
+- See [Wiki doc](https://github.com/eastskykang/raisimUnity/wiki/Creating-a-material-from-texture-files) to create new material from texture files.